Vitamin D and Tinnitus: A Powerful Combination

 Optimizing these brain functions stresses the importance of Vitamin D and tinnitus.

-Why do I use vitamin D for my chronic tinnitus patients?
+Why do I use vitamin D for tinnitus patients?

-The strongest reason for using vitamin D to treat tinnitus is that nearly 1/2 of tinnitus patients are deficient.
+The strongest reason for using vitamin D for ear ringing is that nearly 50% of all patients are deficient.
 It's not the main tinnitus risk factor, but it's an easily correctable one.
 The same thing holds for the other inner ear disorders linked to vitamin D deficiencies, like sudden hearing loss and vertigo.

 Can Vitamin D stop tinnitus?

 No single supplement can stop tinnitus.
-However, using vitamin D supplements as part of a comprehensive tinnitus rehabilitation program makes sense.
+However, using vitamin D supplements as part of a comprehensive tinnitus rehabilitation program is prudent.
 It not only takes care of any deficiencies that might be making tinnitus worse, it can also help treat the underlying brain process that drives tinnitus.

 What does migraine have to do with tinnitus?